MORi-llanas/WHSTechNotes/journal.md

 # Octobor 21, 2024
-Ai has help hummatiy with eeveything
+Ai has help hummatiy with everyone